American Board of Physician Specialties

 The American Board of Physician Specialties (ABPS), the official certifying body for the American Association of Physician Specialists (AAPS) is a non-profit umbrella organization for sixteen medical specialty boards that certifies and re-certifies physicians in fourteen medical specialties in the United States and Canada.
-The ABPS is one of three organizations overseeing Doctor of Medicine (M.D.) and Doctor of Osteopathic Medicine (D.O.) certification in the United States.
+It is one of three certifying bodies in the United States in addition to the American Board of Medical Specialties, and American Osteopathic Association Bureau of Osteopathic Specialists.
+The ABPS oversees Doctor of Medicine (M.D.) and Doctor of Osteopathic Medicine (D.O.) certification in the United States.
 The ABPS assists its Member Boards in developing and implementing educational and professional standards to evaluate and certify physician specialists.
 It is recognized by the U.S. Department of Labor as well as the Centers for Medicare and Medicaid Services (CMS).

 History

 The American Association of Physician Specialists (AAPS) is the smallest of three multi-specialty physician/surgeon certifying entities in the United States, providing board certification to both M.D. and D.O. physicians.
 The AAPS has grouped its certification activities within a single subdivision called the American Board of Physician Specialties (ABPS).
 In August 2005, the ABPS name was registered to AAPS.
 The ABPS implements certification functions under the direction of AAPS.

-AAPS (originally known as the American Association of Osteopathic Physicians was founded in 1952 by Dr. E.O.
+AAPS (originally known as the American Association of Osteopathic Physicians) was founded in 1952 by Dr. E.O.
 Martin.
 Since 1984, AAPS has provided a headquarters for medical specialty boards of certification.